Major Infrastructure Projects

 Adelaide Convention Centre[caption id="attachment_1245" align="alignleft" width="680"] Adelaide Convention Centre (artist impression)[/caption]

-The state government’s $350 million expansion of the Adelaide Convention Centre aims to reaffirm its place as one of the world’s premier conference centres, boosting the South Australia’s economy and its tourism industry.
-The redevelopment is due for completion in late 2017.
-This upgrade will deliver a multi-purpose state of the art facility with plenary capacity of some 3 500 seats.
-The new-look Convention Centre will be one of the centrepieces of the revitalised Riverbank Precinct.
+The South Australian Government’s $350 million expansion of the Adelaide Convention Centre reaffirms its place as one of the world’s premier conference centres, boosting the State’s economy and tourism industry.
+The redevelopment was completed in 2017, delivering a multi-purpose state of the art facility with plenary capacity of some 3 500 seats.
+The new look Convention Centre is one of the centrepieces of the revitalised Riverbank Precinct.

 Market District and Courts Precinct

-The Adelaide Central Market, located between Grote and Gouger Streets is a 145 – year- old icon of the city and South Australia’s most visited tourist attraction.
-Adjacent the Market, Chinatown, the Gouger Street dining strip, Grote Street, Franklin Street and Victoria Square/ Tartanyangga are also features of this popular district, with the South Australian Supreme Court and District Court located on its eastern edge.
+The Adelaide Central Market is a 145 year old icon of the City.
+The district includes the Market, Chinatown, the Gouger Street dining strip, Grote Street, Franklin Street and Victoria Square/ Tartanyangga, with the South Australian Supreme Court and District Court located on its eastern edge.